icalleddibs/StarDustAI/model/XGBoost/xgb_results.md

 weighted avg       0.90      0.90      0.90       247

 ## Run 3
-Official run used to represent the baseline model
 - 100 boosts
 - 16217 files from full dataset (except missing 10000)
 - params = {